Should you still wear a mask on the plane? Doctors explain how to decide - NewsBreak

 But is the rule change something to cheer about?
 Can you feel confident unmasking on your next flight?

 As long as the current situation holds, masking remains a personal decision.
-We asked doctors how they’d go about making that decision for themselves.Coroner identifies Ciaya Whetstone’s cause of death as fentanyl and ethanol intoxication
+We asked doctors how they’d go about making that decision for themselves.Nashville International Airport no longer requiring masks following judge’s decision to void national mandate

 When asked if he’d continue wearing a mask on planes right now, Dr. Peter Chin-Hong responded: “100 percent.”